the practical kitchen

 In baking, salt does more than just add flavor.
 It can change the way yeast behaves in dough.
 And when you use it as a topping for breads and doughs, the salt will draw moisture out of the dough causing it to go stale faster.

 If you're making everything bagel pretzel bites, add pretzel salt.
 If you're sprinkling everything bagel topping on avocado toast, you might prefer flaky sea salt.
-If you're making classic everything bagels, I recommend leaving the salt out altogether.
+If you're making classic everything bagels, I recommend leaving the salt out altogether because there's already salt in the dough and salt on top will draw moisture out of the bagels.

 Since I usually make a big jar to keep on hand whenever I need it, keeping my everything bagel seasoning salt-free makes it so much more versatile!